amsaren/course_materials/Biocontainers_2021/Slides/Building_Singularity_Containers.md

   ```
   sudo singuluraity build myprog.sif myprog
   ```
+  - Production image can be run with user rights
+- Transfer image file to Puhti for use

 # Sandbox mode 4/4 (optional)
-- Make a definition file and build a production image from it
+- Make a definition file and re-build a production image from it
   - Helps with updating and re-using containers
   - Also necesary if you wish to distribute your container wider
-- Production image can be transferred to e.g. Puhti and run with user rights
+- If you you plan on doing this, keep track of the commands you use
+  - Command `history` can help, but if you try many things, keep track of which one worked.